prasad424jntu/weather_forecast/HELP.md

 Weather Forecast Case Study

-This app give avg forecast of day temparature in celsius,night temparature in celsius, air pressure in hPa for next 3 days forecast data taken from https://openweathermap.org
+This app give avg forecast of day temperature in celsius,night temperature in celsius, air pressure in hPa for next 3 days forecast data taken from https://openweathermap.org

-If you want to run from an IDE please install lombok as below:

-# Tech Stack
+ Tech Stack

 1) Java 1.8